birthdays and other melancholy days

-Then the police come and drag away the creepy old lady.
+(Then the police come and drag away the creepy old lady…)

 She saw it all play out in her head as she sat behind the large planter at the mall.
 She was hiding from her party and the people that made up her life and her life in general.
 She saw a couple of teenage girls but refrained from imparting any advice.

-By the time she was seventy her days would be almost worthless.
+By the time she was seventy, her days would be almost worthless.
 Or so she thought.
 She knew plenty of older people and they all seemed happy enough and she wondered how they did it.
 Maybe when you get older everything is fuzzier, like when you’re given valium or whatever it is they give you before an operation to take the edge off.
 Maybe life is good like that.

 She found that she had wandered into one of those stores at the mall that sells rude t-shirts, posters of punk bands made up of men who seem a bit old to be acting the rebel and sex toys.
 She stood in front of the cheap vibrators and laughed as girls and boys walked by and giggled to themselves at the thought of actually buying one.
-She knew they were poorly constructed and she’d probably snap them in half the first time she pulled them from their box and inserted it into hers.
+She knew they were poorly constructed and she’d probably snap one in half the first time she pulled it from its box and inserted it into hers.
 They were just for show.
 Pity the girl who bought one with the intention of making a lifetime friend.

 She felt a familiar burning in her hand.
 That’s what comes with age.
 Random aches and pains with no medical cause.
 She stared at the hands of a middle-aged woman and felt the usual revulsion at the loosening skin and brown spots that were starting to arrive.
 She moved them like they belonged to someone else.
 Her hands couldn’t be this old.
 They must be novelty hands.

 She realized she’d been standing in front of the vibrators for too long and sheepishly moved on.
 Somewhere there was a restaurant filling up with her friends and some acquaintances.
 Probably just as eager to have the festivities behind them as she was.
-She slowly moved to the exit of the mall but couldn’t get herself to leave.
+She slowly moved to the exit of the mall, but couldn’t get herself to leave.

 The girl at the kiosk offered to pierce her tongue and she stood and debated it.
-She remembered her brother’s advice about tongue piercing, “Guys assume that if your tongue is pierced you suck dick”, but even that wasn’t enough to convince her.
+She remembered her brother’s advice about tongue piercing: “Guys assume that if your tongue is pierced, you suck dick,” but even that wasn’t enough to convince her.

-She wondered to herself how people born on New Year’s Day make it through the day.
+She wondered how people born on New Year’s Day make it through the day.
 The last thing needed was a giant flashing ball dropping into a crowd to remind her.
 She quickly ran through all the negative words she associated with crowds and the people who make them up.
 Then she imagined them celebrating and kissing.